yoostuff/statista-data-analysis/README.md

 Select a category, chart type, and optional premium content, then analyze or download the data.
 The updated frontend should integrate seamlessly with the enhanced app.py backend.
 Style as per your desire!

-## Request API access:
+## Request API Access:

 - Create an accout with Statista <a href="https://www.statista.com">here</a>
 - Request API key access <a href="https://www.statista.com/1/request/custom-solution/1/form/corporate">here:</a>

+## Visualize your Code:

+- Use <a href="https://codetoflow.com/">Code to Flowchart</a> to Visualize, Analyze, and Understand Your Code!